MalaneThou/python-practice/README.md

 **Program:** Udacity - Full Stack Web Developer Nanodegree

-# Python Installation
+# Python
-To run this program, Python 2.7 or later must be installed.
+Python 2.7 or later must be installed.

 If you are unsure: Open the terminal, type "python", and press return.
 If python is installed the terminal should display the current version.

 If you do not have Python installed, download it from: https://www.python.org/downloads/ and run the file.

 # RUN
-Open the terminal and go into the directory where the "entertainment_center.py" file is located.
+To run this program, open the terminal and go into the directory where the "entertainment_center.py" file is located.

 Type "python entertainment_center.py" and press return.